-4.04 Termination of employment before the expiration of the period of appointment, except by resignation or retirement, will only be for good cause.
-The provisions of the Policy Statement Sections 1.1.4 (Academic Freedom), 1.11 (Resignations), 1.12 (Administrative Suspensions), 1.13 (Disciplinary Actions), and 1.14 (Termination of Appointments) shall be applicable to persons holding clinical faculty positions.
+5.05 Termination of employment before the expiration of the period of appointment, except by resignation or retirement, will only be for good cause.
+Loss of funding shall not be considered a termination under this Section.
+The provisions of the Policy Statement Sections 1.1.4 (Academic Freedom), 1.11 (Resignations), 1.12 (Administrative Suspensions), 1.13 (Disciplinary Actions), and 1.14 (Termination of Appointments) shall be applicable to persons holding non-tenure track faculty positions.

 PROGRAM REVIEW

-5.01 The Provost, or his/her designee, in cooperation with the Faculty Committee of the Faculty Council, will periodically (at least every five years) review the status of the clinical faculty program at OSU and present a report of the findings, including suggestions for modifying this policy to improve the clinical faculty program, to the Faculty Council.
+6.01 The Provost, or his/her designee, in cooperation with the Faculty Committee of the Faculty Council, will periodically review the status of the non-tenure track faculty program and present a report of the findings, including suggestions for modifying this policy to improve the non-tenure track faculty program, to the Faculty Council.

 Approved by: